 Our legacy of excellence

 The AGACNP program evolved from one of the first in the United States to prepare acute care nurse practitioners for the management of patients with specialized health care needs.
 Students develop expertise in physical assessment, complex clinical decision making, diagnostic and interventional procedures, prescriptive knowledge, and patient care management across the continuum of acute care services, from critical care to discharge and facilitation of the patient's transition to the community.

-The program offers a broad preparation in the management of acutely and critically ill patients with additional opportunities to concentrate on populations of special interest.
-With a strong emphasis on research and evidence-based practice, students follow a curriculum that includes theoretical content and guided clinical experiences that emphasize holistic patient care and a collaborative, interprofessional team approach.
-For their practicum experiences, students are paired with acute care nurse practitioners, physicians or collaborative teams.
+The program is a traditional in class model (not online) and offers a broad preparation in the management of acutely and critically ill patients with additional opportunities to concentrate on populations of special interest.
+With a strong emphasis on research and evidence-based practice, students follow a curriculum that includes theoretical content and guided clinical experiences that emphasize holistic patient care and a collaborative, inter-professional team approach.
+For their practicum experiences, students are paired with acute care nurse practitioners, physicians, or collaborative teams.

 Graduates are prepared to sit for national certification from the American Nurses' Credentialing Center (ANCC) or the American Association of Critical Care Nurses (AACN).
 Upon successful completion of the exam candidates are eligible to become certified or licensed to practice.